 Material Notes:

-To make a larger coaster to accomodate a larger mug surface, go up a hook size or two.
+To make a larger coaster to accommodate a larger mug surface, go up a hook size or two.

 Time Spent: